-He steps onto the stage and wraps the microphone cable tightly around his arm for some reason.
-Struts, with a swagger, the boards as the honky ham-piano jams.
+Adrian stepped onto the stage and wrapped the microphone cable tightly around his arm for some reason.
+He struts, with a swagger, the boards as the honky ham-piano jams.
 Mojito and mojo.
-Behind him, passing through time, nineteen hundred seventy one to now, Bowie, English teeth flashing, graveyard grinning, star-eyes the camera.
+Behind him, passing through time, nineteen hundred seventy one to now, Bowie, English teeth flashing, graveyard grinning, star-eyes eying the camera.

 He glanced toward the dim star, already fading beneath stringed lights, lens, film burn and flare.
 Star slide, rum rush, warm flesh, screen glare: Slow ghosting.

 He dipped toward the lip of the stage, gripped the mic in both hands and, mojo rising, sang